Rocketmakers/armstrong-edge/docs/using_icons.md

 @import "~@rocketmakers/armstrong-edge/dist/linearicons.scss";
 ```

-This includes all the definitions which are used to tell the icon component what to render
+This includes all the definitions which are used to tell the icon component what to render.
+Alternatively, you can copy the file you're using, remove all unused icons manually, and import that instead as these files are pretty big.
+We are considering ways of automating this in future.

 From here, icons can be used as follows:

 ```tsx
 <Icon iconSet="IcoMoon" iconName="heart2" />
 ```

-The icon definition files are all pretty massive, so there are ongoing discussions about how to get the sizes of these things down.

 **see storybook page for icons for more instructions on use**